Blog

 Do You Need Goals or Standards?

 Goals are important.
 I’m not going to sit here and say they aren’t.
 But many goals end up being outcome goals.
 Outcome goals, like “I want to lose 20lbs” or “I want to win this basketball game”, tend to be things that are actually out of your control.
 Ultimately, you can’t control if the scale measures a 20lbs drop in the earth’s gravitational pull on your body mass.
-What you can control are the day to day decisions that will ultimately cause the weight to come off.
+What you can control are the day to day decisions that will ultimately cause the weight to come off

-Typically to consistently accomplish process goals, you need to have some standards.
+To consistently accomplish process goals, you need to have some standards.
 These are the actions you take daily and weekly that are part of your standard operating procedures.

 So what are your standards?
 I’ll go first : )

 This isn’t meant to be a “look how disciplined I am” list.
-This whole subject got my gears turning because for the last 4 years in particular, I have slowly but surely raised a lot of my standards.
+This whole subject got my gears turning because for the last 5 years in particular, I have slowly but surely raised a lot of my standards.
 Among other benefits, I am much happier.
 Here are some standards that are working for me:

-5. No booze, no added sugar, no junk during the week.
+4. No booze, no added sugar, no junk during the week.
 I feel crummy when I don’t eat well.
 I can’t perform for my clients or employees without decent nutrition.
 I allow myself treats on the weekends but…

-6. Keep weekends reasonable.
+5. Keep weekends reasonable.
 Relaxing is good.
 A couple adult beverages are fine.
 That said, I have an ability to go hog wild with too much booze and junk if I go full “dis-regulated” mode.
 While I will relax a little on the weekend, my choices need to at least resemble the disciplined week enough that it doesn’t take 3 days to recover from the weekend.

-8. Read.
-Don’t stream or scroll.
+7. Read 10 pages a day no matter what.
 I realized watching something on TV at the end of the day doesn’t really unwind me.
 Reading definitely does.
 Sometimes I read stuff for motivation or education.
 Other times, I just read whatever interests me.
 Remember, reading is good for you.
 Scrolling is good for social media companies but bad for you.
 Streaming is great for netflix but is it good for you?
 It’s totally cool to make an exception for a specific show you really like when that comes out.
 I definitely caught the last season of stranger things and the terminal list.
 Now that I’m through those, I’m back to my books.

 What standards do you want to start holding yourself to?
 If you want more inspiration, check out 101 Easy Healthy Choices.